sara5521/Penetration-Testing-Tools/service-enumeration/http/metasploit.md

-# Metasploit HTTP Enumeration Modules
+# 🌐 Metasploit - Apache HTTP Enumeration

-This file contains documentation of the Metasploit auxiliary modules used in the **Apache Enumeration** lab.
-Each module helps enumerate HTTP services and content on a target machine running a web server.
+This document includes all Metasploit auxiliary modules used in the **Apache Enumeration** lab.

 ---

+## 🎯 Purpose

+This series of Metasploit modules allows you to enumerate different aspects of an Apache web server, including:

+* HTTP version
+* Server headers
+* Directory and file discovery
+* PUT and DELETE methods
+* Login pages
+* User directory enumeration

+---

+## 🧰 Tools & Modules Used

-## 1. `http_version`
+### 1. `http_version`

-**Module**: `auxiliary/scanner/http/http_version`

-This module checks the HTTP service version running on the target.
+Detects the HTTP server version.

 ```bash
 use auxiliary/scanner/http/http_version